Dyson School of Applied Economics and Management: Academics

 In the Fall of 2015, the school had 92 incoming freshmen, and approximately 110 transfer students, 45 external transfers and 75 Intra-Cornell transfers.
-The admittance rate in Fall of 2018 for freshmen, being one of the most selective at Cornell University, was 2.9%.
+The admittance rate in Fall of 2018 for freshmen, being the most selective at Cornell University, was 2.9%.

 Finances

 The program is endowed by a $25 million gift from the Dyson family.
 It also receives annual state appropriations through the SUNY budget.
 As is the case with all students in the College of Agriculture and Life Sciences, in-state students pay a lower tuition than do out-of-state students.
 The program is based in Warren Hall which is owned and maintained by New York State.
 The unit also helps provide farms and businesses in New York with useful information regarding agricultural economics as a part of Cornell's cooperative extension program.
 The school publishes an annual New York Economic Handbook as well as Extension Bulletins.